 The logic is sound: projects and initiatives ultimately require individuals to do their jobs differently.
-The correlation data is clear (from Prosci and other sources): the likelihood of success increases with effective change management.
+The correlation data is clear: the likelihood of success increases with effective change management.

 However, organizations still seem to encounter some reluctance to fully invest and commit to change management.
 Many practitioners still face the situation where the decision to invest time, resources and budget in change management is not occurring.

 Below is a cost-benefit analysis for investing in change management, including five perspectives on the benefits of applying change management on projects in your organization.
 Given the importance of change in today's environment, these approaches to making the case for change management can ensure that change management is viewed as a "must have" and not a "nice to have" on the projects you support.

 The cost-benefit analysis for change management is not unlike other cost-benefit analyses.
 You are attempting to show the relationship between what it costs to manage the people side of change and the benefits of applying a structured approach to enabling and encouraging employees to adopt a change.
 You will only receive the buy-in and investment necessary to apply change management if you can "tip the scale" by showing that the real and tangible benefits of change management outweigh the costs.

 The research findings on the cost of change management below are fairly straight forward.
 The benefits side of the equation is where the discussion can be tricky.
 To enhance the cost-benefit analysis, you can draw upon five, specific benefit perspectives to make your case for change management:

 Applying change management on a project is not free.
 It takes time, energy and resources.
 According to Best Practices in Change Management research, the primary cost components of change management include:

 In addition to these primary cost components which were identified most frequently, there can be several secondary costs: